Atoms for signed permutations: Introduction

-As will be reviewed in Section~\ref{nest-sect}, we can give an explicit construction for the minimal and maximal elements in the posets $(\cA(z)^{-1},<_A)$ for $z \in \I(S_n)$, and there is a simple algorithm to recover $z$ from the one-line representation of $w \in \cA(z)^{-1}$.
-Such properties play a key technical role in \cite{HMP3,HMP4,HMP5} and are what we aim to generalize to type B.
+A poset $(P,<)$ is \emph{graded} if there exists a function $\rank : P \to\NN$ with $\rank(y) = \rank(x) + 1$ whenever $x<y$ is a covering relation.
+A poset is \emph{bounded} if it has a unique minimum and a unique maximum.
+Results in \cite[\S6.1]{HMP2} show that if $z \in \I(S_n)$ then $\cA(z)^{-1}=\{ w^{-1} : w\in \cA(z)\}$ is a bounded, graded poset under $<_A$.
+The sets $\cA(z)^{-1}$ were first studied in \cite{CJ,CJW}, where they are denoted $\cW(z)$.
+As will be reviewed in Section~\ref{nest-sect}, there is an explicit construction for the minimal and maximal elements in these posets, as well as a simple algorithm to recover $z$ from the one-line representation of any $w \in \cA(z)^{-1}$.
+Such properties play a key technical role in \cite{HMP3,HMP4,HMP5}.